Category: AI & ML Tools

 Server Stars Language Tools Transport

-Amazon SageMaker AI MCP Server (part of the awslabs/mcp monorepo, 8,800 stars, 1,478 commits, 1,500 forks) enables AI assistants to access and manage SageMaker AI resources.
-The monorepo now contains 20+ specialized MCP servers (up from 13+), spanning EKS, ECS, Lambda, CloudFormation, Serverless, and more.
+Amazon SageMaker AI MCP Server (part of the awslabs/mcp monorepo, 9,071 stars, 5 releases since April 21) enables AI assistants to access and manage SageMaker AI resources including HyperPod cluster management (EKS/Slurm node operations, lifecycle scripts).
+The monorepo now contains 58 specialized MCP servers, spanning EKS, ECS, Lambda, CloudFormation, Serverless, and more.
+Recent May additions include the Amazon Translate MCP Server (managed batch processing) and the AWS Transform MCP Server.
 Compatible with Kiro, Cursor, Claude Code, and other MCP-compatible IDEs.
 See our AWS MCP Servers review for the full picture.

 Amazon Bedrock AgentCore MCP Server provides built-in support for runtime, gateway integration, identity management, and agent memory — purpose-built for Bedrock AgentCore.
 The Responses API now supports server-side tool use, so Bedrock agents can perform web search, code execution, and database updates within AWS security boundaries.
 Prompt caching with 1-hour TTL reduces costs for long-running agent workflows.